sbadki/applicationsecurity/README.md

 ## GitHub Pages Blog

-This project is a showcase of how to setup a portfolio website using GitHub Pages, with the main accent put on the blogging part.
+Blogging on application security topics.

-Its demo can be accessed at the following adress: [https://sbadki.github.io/applicationsecurity/](https://sbadki.github.io/applicationsecurity/)
+Its demo can be accessed at the following address: [https://sbadki.github.io/applicationsecurity/](https://sbadki.github.io/applicationsecurity/)